yatowoo/JpsiJet/README.md

 ### Run-wise

 Run-wise QA is generated from histograms of event, track, cluster and other levels run-by-run.
 Average value of variables and event counts are frequently used indexes.
+If possible, use `THnSparse` to store variables for the convenience of post plotting.

 Parameter|Description|Method|
 -|-|-|